 'They don’t have space for cups and saucers and dining rooms, so it makes more sense to head out to a café for breakfast.
 They save on ownership and travel light.
 They wear skinny jeans instead of suits.
 They have one or two expensive electronic products, but on the whole they are less materialistic than their parents’ generation.
 They buy bicycles rather than Porsches.'

 Hipsters, I hear you mutter.
 But before you can say Nathan Barley, perhaps Ed Cumming, who discussed the book in The Guardian, has a point:

 'Hipsters, and the ecosystem surrounding them, represent the future of British prosperity.
 Not only are they greener and more ethical than the rest of us, but the industries in which they work are driving our economy.
 We mock them at our peril.'

 The future isn't completely bright, however.
 Rising house and office rents threaten the sustainability of Silicon Alley and there seem to be few alternatives – apart from co-working, of course.
-(Check out our range of Clubs all over London, from Bethnal Green to Dulwich.)
+(Check out our range of coworking clubs all over London, from Bethnal Green to Dulwich).